nsiicm0/SER/README.md

-pip-freeze          Fix all installed python modules to requirements.txt pytest              Run Tests start-container     Start the Docker Container update-env          Updates the environment using using the current requirements.txt
+pip-freeze          Fix all installed python modules to requirements.txt pytest              Run Tests start-container     Start the Docker Container update-env          Updates the environment using the current requirements.txt
 ```

 ### `/train` Endpoint